 Finland is home to small, blueberries known as bilberries (or European blueberries), and these small blue super bombs have been linked to a number of health benefits.
 It’s no wonder the Finnish are so happy all the time, especially with such a powerful superfood being part of their diets.

-Bilberries contain large amounts of vitamins C and K, fiber, manganese, as well as the powerful flavonoid antioxidant, anthocyanins.
-This compound is responsible for giving fruits and vegetables their red, blue and purple hues.
+Bilberries contain large amounts of vitamin C and K, fiber, and manganese, as well as the powerful flavonoid antioxidant anthocyanins.
+This compound is responsible for giving fruits and vegetables their red, blue, and purple hues.
 Additionally, it’s also been linked to the numerous health benefits that bilberries provide.
 In fact, bilberries have been linked to improving vision, heart health, as well as brain function (2,3,4).

 If you are unable to get your hands on bilberries, there’s no need to worry.
 Simply purchase blueberries as their nutritional profile closely resembles that of bilberries.